Joiry/HSL_Carp/slurm.md

 $ du -shc *
 ~~~

-What's this slurm file, is it useful?
-Take a look in it
+What are these slurm files, are they useful?
+Let's take a look at them with `less`.

+These are the default files that slurm writes any standard out or error data to, essentially redirecting the output to this file.

-We can tell slurm to save the standard out and standard error to a specific filename
+We can tell slurm to save the standard out and standard error to a specific filename.
-Note we're adding in the -v option to gzip to get some additional output for logging purposes.
+Note we're adding in the -v option to gzip to get some additional output for logging purposes.  '-v' in many Unix commands tends to mean "verbose", that the program should output more info on what its doing than usual.

 ~~~
 $ sbatch -o compress.out -e compress.err --wrap="gzip -v Exp_1.fastq"